rishikavaish/Projects-ML/Multilabel_classifier_webapp/README.md

   - Text clustering
   - Fine tune a pretrained XLNet model
   - Generate Predictions
-- Create a multilabel intent classifier app using Streamlit
+- Applying the classifier model to create a multilabel intent classifier app using Streamlit

 # Summary